 Rosemont helps both students and alumni succeed by offering the best academic preparation including real-world experiential learning.
-The Office of Post-Graduate Success, a group of dedicated experts, provides the resources and guidance students and alumni need to reach their professional goals.
+The Office of Experiential Opportunities and Post Graduate Success, a group of dedicated experts, provides the resources and guidance students and alumni need to reach their professional goals.

 Rosemont College's core curriculum requires all undergraduate students to participate in an experiential learning program.
 All Rosemont undergraduate students are required to complete at least one of the four experiential components as a requirement for graduation.